 Look, the 15-almond serving is pretty satisfying — I even practice mindful eating when I eat them so I can savor each one in my mouth and enjoy the flavors (yes, I make eating these a whole production).
 But even if I eat more, it doesn't totally blow my calorie budget for the day.
 Plus, almonds are a good source of fiber and healthy fats (right?), so they're basically a health food.

 Right now, I have bags stocked in my desk and pantry, but I'm about to order some more so I'll never run out.
-You can find Skinny Dipped Dark Chocolate Peanut Butter Almonds on Amazon ($20 for three).
+You can find Skinny Dipped Dark Chocolate Peanut Butter Almonds ($20 for three) on Amazon.